kpaulsen97/MLOps_Contraddiction/reports/README.md

 We managed to deploy our model on the cloud.
 Firstly, in the Cloud storage page, we created one bucket to contain the "deployable_model.py" and since we initially configured DVC on Google Drive we had to change the storage from it to the Cloud Storage.
 Afterwards, in the Cloud functions page, we created a function that takes as input two sentences and outputs the prediction that could be that either the two sentences entails each other, or are unrelated or contradict each other.
-To invoke the deployed service a user would call curl…..???
+To invoke the deployed service a user would call curl -m 70 -X POST https://us-central1-ml-ops-374216.cloudfunctions.net/function_cloud -d '{"premise":"X","hypothesis":"Y"}', with X and Y as the two sentences we want to understand the relation.

 ### Question 23